thewaxmango/green-book-trains-of-thought/ch2.md

 Very easy.
 Consider the prime factorization of 100! = 2^a \* 3^b \* 5^c...
 We know that the number of trailing zeroes is min(a, c).
 Furthermore, we know that a > c for any factorial above 1!, as there are at least two multiples of 2 for every multiple of 5, and higher powers are even more biased.
 Thus, we identify how many powers of 5 there are in 100! -> this is 100 // 5 + 100 // 25 + 100 // 125... = 20 + 4 + 0... = **24**.

+### Horse Race

+We want to figure out at way to eliminate 22 of the 25 horses.
+Naively, we can eliminate at least 2 horses in every race, bringing our upper bound down to 11.
+We also can't decide on what the fastest horses are without comparing all horses at least once, bringing our lower bound to 6 (as comparing exactly once means no cross-comparing).
+Consider the best case scenario where we know A>B>C>D>E, F>G>H>I>J, etc. Then, we learn C>F>K>P>U, giving us the information we need.
+However, this is in fact the only way to determine the best in 6, and relies on us getting lucky where we get the three fastest A>B>C... and hit the 1/4 of comparing C with all the other race winners.

+What are our ways to guarantee elimination of more per race?
+Suppose we know A>F, B>G, C>H, D>I, and E>J. Then, when we learn A>B>C>D>E, we know that D, E, H, I, and J are eliminated.
+How about we expand on this idea?

+Let us consider A>B>C>D>E, F>G>H>I>J, etc. again, but this time choose to compare all the race winners.
+Then, we learn WLOG A>F>K>P>U, meaning that our candidates are reduced to A, B, C, F, G, and K. Furthermore, we know A is the fastest.
+Finally, we race B, C, F, G and K to find the next 2, taking 7 races.

+### Infinite Sequence

+We want to solve the classic x^(x...)^ = 2 problem.
+Then, log_x(x^(x...)^) = log_x(2) ->  x^(x...)^ = log_x(2) -> 2 = log_x(2) -> x^2 = 2.
+The solutions to this are x = +-sqrt(2), but the negative solution can not be a log base, so **x = sqrt(2)**.